Sao Paulo Brazil Travel Guide

 Bring back high-quality Brazilian coffee, artisanal cachaça, pão de queijo mix, unique handicrafts, or iconic Havaianas flip-flops.

-Seek fair trade products or support local artisans directly at markets to benefit local producers.
+Seek fair trade goods or support local artisans directly at markets to benefit local producers.
 Choose sustainable brands.

-For an unique shopping experience combining culture and local goods, visit the Feira da Praça Benedito Calixto on a Saturday.
+For an unique shopping experience combining culture and products from the area, visit the Feira da Praça Benedito Calixto on a Saturday.